dasch-swiss/dsp-api/README.md

 ```

 This will install [bazelisk](https://github.com/bazelbuild/bazelisk) which is
-a wrapper to the `bazel` binary that will automatically install the supported
+a wrapper to the `bazel` binary.
+It will, when `bazel` is run on the command line,
-Bazel version, defined in the `.bazelversion` file in the root of the
+automatically install the supported Bazel version, defined in the `.bazelversion`
-`knora-api` repository.
+file in the root of the `knora-api` repository.

 ### For building the documentation